TERMS & CONDITIONS

 - Dedication (time and resources) to the project from the participants to this project.

 - Description of leadership history of who applies as a beneficiary.

-- The product and/or service to develop and/or commercialize.
+- The product and/or service to accelerate and/or commercialize.

 - Description of the competition and the project’s differentiation.